nhmvienna/PhylogenieDIY/README_en.md

 ![Mito](https://upload.wikimedia.org/wikipedia/commons/6/64/Cell_structure_%2813080952404%29.jpg)

 Powerful computers with sufficient RAM memory (>100GB) and multicore processors (>100 cores) are required to carry out compuationally demanding analyes.
-Additionally, the operation system should be UNIX-based, which allows to commit tasks to the computer via the commandline.
+Additionally, the operation system should be UNIX-based, which allows to commit tasks to the computer on the commandline.
 If you are interested in learning more about UNIX and the basics of bioinformatics analyses, you can find useful tutorials and other resources on the internet, such as [here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) and [here](https://practicalcomputing.org/).

 Below, we present the basic analysis steps underlying the phylogenetic reconstruction of chordates (as shown in the glass cabinet).
 Since the number of taxa in the RefSeq database is constantly growing, the resulting tree may differ from our original tree.